Exabytes Xtudent Hosting Plan

 Posted by Chong

-Update 10 August 2007: Semakan senarai nama peserta Program Latihan Khidmat Negara (PLKN) is available at http://www.khidmatnegara.gov.my/utama.htm Submit your email address to this subscription form to receive free tips by Malaysia Students directly via your email inbox.
+Update 4 July 2014: Semakan senarai nama peserta Program Latihan Khidmat Negara (PLKN) for Series 12/2015 is available this month.
+Submit your email address to this subscription form to receive free tips by Malaysia Students directly via your email inbox.

 The Malaysian National Service 2006 / 2007 short list was available early this week.
 Any Malaysian who was born in 1989 has a chance of being short-listed to undergo three months of the national service training.
 You can check whether you are selected for national service on its official website by typing in your Identity Card (IC) numbers.